uno1982/Godot4MetaToolkit/README.md

 # Godot Meta Toolkit Demo

-> Note: this project requires Godot 4.3 or later
+> Note: this project requires Godot 4.4 or later

+This project is best ran on HMDs in compatability renderer.

+> Rendering Features | Tools

+- Fast Sky Node with fully dynamic day/night cycle.
+- Physically based VR Movement with snap/smooth turn and Jump.

 This is a demo project demonstrating usage of the Meta Platform SDK in a Godot project.
 Features of the Platform SDK showcased include: